KoiKoiiKoiii/python-scripts/README.md

 - Python 3.8+ (or the version specified in pyproject.toml)
 - pip

-## Quick start (recommended)

-1. Install dependencies
-   pip install -r requirements.txt

-2. Run the project (example)
-   python -m src.app
-   Replace `src.app` with the appropriate module or entrypoint.

 ## Contributing

 - Open a branch per feature/fix.
 - Keep changes focused and well-documented.
 - Add tests for new behavior.
 - Run formatting before submitting a PR.

-## License

-Specify the project license (e.g., MIT) in a LICENSE file.

-## Contact

-List maintainer or team contact information in repository metadata or project documentation.

-Customize this README to reflect concrete package names, entrypoints, and exact tooling used in this folder.